 For many years now I have spent an hour or so in the early morning reading The New York Times and The Economist magazine in my attempt to stay current on what is going on in the world.
 However, since the American voters’ decision to send Donald Trump to the White House, this habit has changed.
 I try, I really do, to read what is going on, but I become disheartened, and find myself clicking over to my Ipad map to stare at Claggan Island.

-My son has been with us for about a week over the Thanksgiving holiday.
+My son has been with us for about a week On a visit from New York City, where he lives.
 There are noticeable long silences, due to not one of us wanting to talk about it.
-I am grateful that there is no disagreement within my family on this situation, as I have heard of other families falling apart at the table on Thanksgiving Day over differing opinions on this ominous turn our country has taken.
+I am grateful that there is no disagreement within my family on this situation, as I have heard of other families falling apart at the dinner table over differing opinions on this ominous turn our country has taken.
 But even in agreement, talking about it would be too hard, too sad, too……

 Sometimes when I am in my car I see a Trump bumper sticker on a car.
 If at a red light, I can sometimes take a look at the driver.
 I am still dumbfounded to lay eyes on someone who would send that man to the White House.
 I stare at them trying to understand, but I am left in complete disbelief as the light turns green.